In situ chemical reduction

-In situ chemical reduction (ISCR) is a new type of environmental remediation technique used for soil and/or groundwater remediation to reduce the concentrations of targeted environmental contaminants to acceptable levels.
+In situ chemical reduction (ISCR) is a proposed environmental remediation technique used for soil and/or groundwater remediation to lower the concentrations of targeted environmental contaminants to acceptable levels.
 It is the mirror process of In Situ Chemical Oxidation (ISCO).
-ISCR is usually applied in the environment by injecting chemically reductive additives in liquid form into the contaminated area or placing a solid medium of chemical reductants in the path of a contaminant plume.
-It can be used to remediate a variety of organic compounds, including some that are resistant to natural degradation.
+ISCR is usually applied in the environment by injecting reductive additives into the contaminated area or placing a solid medium of chemical reductants in the path of a contaminant plume.
+In mprinciple, ISCR can be used to remediate a variety of organic compounds, including some that are resistant to natural degradation.

-The in situ in ISCR is just Latin for "in place", signifying that ISCR is a chemical reduction reaction that occurs at the site of the contamination.
-Like ISCO, it is able to decontaminate many compounds, and, in theory, ISCR could be more effective in ground water remediation than ISCO.
+The in situ in ISCR is Latin for "in place", signifying that ISCR is a chemical reduction reaction that occurs at the site of the contamination.

-Chemical reduction is one half of a redox reaction, which results in the gain of electrons.
-One of the reactants in the reaction becomes oxidized, or loses electrons, while the other reactant becomes reduced, or gains electrons.
-In ISCR, reducing compounds, compounds that accept electrons given by other compounds in a reaction, are used to change the contaminants into harmless compounds.

 History

-Early work, chlorinated substances were treated with copper.
-Substrates included DDT, endrin, chloroform, and hexachlorocyclopentadiene to name a few.
-His work has been the basis of ISCR today.
-Aluminum and magnesium can produce the same effect in the laboratory, ground water treatment most generally focuses on the use of iron.
+Early work on ISCR examined the dechlorinations with copper.
+Substrates included DDT, endrin, chloroform, and hexachlorocyclopentadiene.
+Aluminum and magnesium behave similarly in the laboratory.
+Ground water treatment most generally focuses on the use of iron.

 Reductants

 Zero valent metals (ZVMs)

-Zero Valent Metals are the main reductants used in ISCR.
+Zero-valent metals are the main reductants used in ISCR.
 The most common metal used is iron, in the form of ZVI (zero valent iron), and it is also the metal longest in use.
-However, some studies show that zero valent zinc (ZVZ) could actually be up to ten times more effective at eradicating the contaminants than ZVI.
+However, some studies show that zero valent zinc (ZVZ) could be up to ten times more effective at eradicating the contaminants than ZVI.
 Some applications of ZVMs are to clean up Trichloroethylene (TCE) and Hexavalent chromium (Cr(VI)).
 ZVMs are usually implemented by a permeable reactive barrier.
 For example, iron that has been embedded in a swellable, organically modified silica creates a permanent soft barrier underground to capture and reduce small, organic compounds as groundwater passes through it.

 Iron minerals

-Many iron minerals can actively be used in dechlorination.
+Some iron minerals can be active for dechlorination.
 These minerals use Fe^{2+}.
 Particular minerals that can be used include green rust, magnetite, pyrite, and glauconite.
 The most reactive of the iron minerals are the iron sulfides and oxides.
 Pyrite, an iron sulfide, is able to dechlorinate carbon tetrachloride in suspension.